coverclock/com-diag-concha/README.md

 This software is an original work of its authors.

-# Abstractions
+# Implementations

-* Sink, Source
+* Sink, Source - generic interfaces to write, read, and push.
-* DescriptorSink, DescriptorSource
+* DescriptorSink, DescriptorSource - implements Sink and Source using a file descriptor or a socket.
-* StreamSink, StreamSource
+* StreamSink, StreamSource - implements Sink and Source using a FILE * object.
-* FileSink, FileSource
+* FileSink, FileSource - implements a StreamSink and StreamSource using a file.
-* BufferSink, BufferSource
+* BufferSink, BufferSource - implements Sink and Source using a fixed buffer.
-* NullSink, NullSource
+* NullSink, NullSource - implements a Sink that is the bit bucket, and a Source that always returns EOF.
-* ClosingSink, ClosingSource
+* ClosingSink, ClosingSource - once EOF is observed, it is guaranteed to be returned henchforth.
-* UnclosingSink, UnclosingSource
+* UnclosingSink, UnclosingSource - like Sink and Source except close is ignored.
-* CompositeSource
+* CompositeSource - composites two Sources such that EOF on the first results in that and subsequent reads being redirected to the second.
-* ExpanderSink,
+* ExpanderSink - composites two Sinks such that writes are done to both.
-* BoundedSink, BoundedSource
+* BoundedSink, BoundedSource - implements a Sink and a Source that have a byte limit after which EOF is returned.
-* Fletcher8Sink, Fletcher8Source
+* Fletcher8Sink, Fletcher8Source - implements a Sink that appends a Fletcher8 checksum at EOF, and a Source that checks the Fletcher 8 checksum at input.
-* RingBuffer
+* RingBuffer - implements a Sink and Source against a common ring buffer.
-* SpanningSink, SpanningSource
+* SpanningSink, SpanningSource -
-* DescriptorSpanningSink, DescriptorSpanningSource
+* DescriptorSpanningSink, DescriptorSpanningSource -

 # Repositories